MblLLI16/MblLLI16/README.md

-# About Me
+### About Me:

-# Web developer, full stack
+### Web developer, full stack

-I am a Web Developer with a focus on full-stack development.
-Currently, I am in the final year of my studies at Irkutsk National Research Technical University, pursuing a degree in Information Systems and Technologies.
+I am finishing my 4th year at the Irkutsk National Research Technical University with a degree in **Information Systems and Technologies**.

-I have a strong passion for web development and aspire to excel in this field.
-Additionally, I possess leadership qualities that I hope to leverage in my career.
+I like **web development** and I want to become successful in this field.
+I also have leadership skills and hope to use them in my career.

 I have a favorite project "Time check" — I am creating an application for tracking and analyzing the time spent at the PC to improve productivity and achieve results in work, study and other areas of life.